Ali Shariati: On the role of women

 From the 18th through to the 20th century (particularly after World War 2) any attempt to address the special problem of the social rights of women and their specific characteristics has been seen as a mere by-product of a spiritual or psychic shock or the result of a revolutionary crisis in centers of learning or as a response to political currents and international movements.
 Thus, traditional societies, historical societies, religious societies, either in the East or in the West (be they tribal, Bedouin, civilized Muslim or non-Muslim societies, in whatever social or cultural stage of civilization they may be) have all been directly or indirectly influenced by these thoughts, intellectual currents and even new social realities.

 He argues that the liberation of women has begun in the West, and many fear it occurring in the Muslim world.
 In part because they are misinformed, and have not looked at Islam through a historical perspective, and are relying on their misinterpretation of Islam:

 In such societies the newly-educated class, the pseudo-intellectuals, who are in the majority, strongly and vigorously welcome this crisis.
 They themselves even act as one of the forces that strengthen this corrupting and destructive transformation.

 Shariati believed that women in Iran under the Shah were only sexually liberated and did not have any social freedom.
 He attributed this in part to the "rather bourgeois cognition" and in part to the Freudian ideal of sexual liberation.
-To Shariati, Freud was one of the agents of the bourgeois:
+To Shariati, Freud was an agent of the bourgeoisie:

 Up to the appearance of Freud (who was one of the agents of the bourgeoisie), it was through the liberal bourgeois spirit that scientific sexualism was manifested.
 It must be taken into consideration that the bourgeoisie is always an inferior class.

 He concludes that a scholar or scientist who lives, thinks, and studies during the bourgeois age, measures collective, cultural, and spiritual values based on the economy, production and consumption.

+Shariati and progressive movement in Iran

+Ali Shariati was characterized as a progressive thinker.
+Political theorist Siavash Saffari argues that Shariati and the intellectual tradition that developed around him advanced a "sociopolitically progressive discourse of indigenous modernity".
+His ideas combined Islam with modernity, drawing on progressive elements of Western political thought.

+Shariati's progressivism was mostly expressed through his emphasis on social justice, equality and the liberation of oppressed groups.
+His use of the Qur'anic concept of the mostazafin ("the oppressed") became an important part of his political thought.
+Shariati also sought to reinterpret Islam as a force for social and political emancipation, while seeking a form of social and political change grounded in Islamic intellectual traditions.
+Shariati engaged with Marxist thought and anti-colonial writers such as Frantz Fanon, using elements of these ideologies in his attempt to formulate an alternative Islamic conception of modernity.